karbassi/blog/_posts/2007-10-08-javascript-ucfirst.md

     for (var i = 0; i < x.length; i++) {

         // Splits the word into two parts.
-One part being the first letter,
+One part being the first
-        // second being the rest of the word. var parts = x[i].match(/(\w)(\w*)/);
+        // letter, and second being the rest of the word. var parts = x[i].match(/(\w)(\w*)/);

         // Put it back together but uppercase the first letter and